 - Biography is a book-length work in prose based on fact, telling the story of one (or more) person’s life (or lives) including an autobiography (the author’s own story told as a factual account), or a memoir (a selective but factual retelling of events).

 - Children’s books are books designed for readers under 16 years of age.
 Children’s books may be less than 48 pages and may be illustrated titles.
 Young adult titles, specifically designed for readers aged 9 to 18 will be considered children’s books.

 Qualifying expenditures include 100% of the costs of preparing a literary work for publication in print and digital or electronic formats, and 50% of the production costs with respect to publishing a printed version of a book, as well as the costs relating to transferring a prepared digital or electronic version of a literary work into a form suitable for distribution.

 How Is the Credit Administered?

-The OBPTC is jointly administered by Ontario Creates - an agency of the Ministry of Tourism, Culture and Sport - and the Canada Revenue Agency.
+The OBPTC is jointly administered by Ontario Creates - an agency of the Government of Ontario - and the Canada Revenue Agency.
 Application is made to the Ontario Creates for a Certificate of Eligibility, which the book publishing company files with the Canada Revenue Agency together with its tax return in order to claim the OBPTC.
 The amount of the credit, net of any federal and Ontario taxes owing, will be paid to the qualifying corporation.
 If the qualifying corporation does not owe any taxes, the full amount will be paid out.